hexxt-git/technically-usable-programming-language-TUPL/README.md

 if      val        only preformes the next val lines if global is truthy

-add     reg        adds a registry to global (concats text)
+add     reg        adds a registry to global (parses to int)
 //sub   reg        subtracts a regisrtry from global mult    reg        multiplies global by a registry
 //div   reg        divides global by a registry